What they do

 Cabinetmakers work in large factories or small workshops that are frequently noisy and dusty.
 They may use glues, and paints and varnishes, which can release harsh fumes.
 They are almost always standing, and often have to undertake heavy lifting.
 If they are self-employed or work for a small business that does commission or restoration work, cabinetmakers will often deal with the public.

 Cabinetmakers use hand and power tools, but may also use complex computerised equipment that are part or wholly automated.
 They also use very precise measuring equipment.
 Due to the nature of their working conditions, they often need to wear protective shoes, earmuffs, goggles and masks.

 Education and training

-To become a cabinetmaker, you need to undertake an apprenticeship in cabinet making or furniture making.
-The cabinetmaker apprenticeship usually takes 42 months to complete and is available as a school-based apprenticeship.
+To become a cabinetmaker, you need to undertake an apprenticeship in cabinet maker or furniture maker.
+The cabinet maker apprenticeship usually takes 42 months to complete and is available as a school-based apprenticeship.
+The furniture maker apprenticeship usually takes 42 months to complete and is available as a school-based apprenticeship.

 Apprenticeships and traineeships

 As an apprentice or trainee, you enter into a formal training contract with an employer, enabling you to complete training towards a nationally recognised qualification.
 You spend time working and learning practical skills on the job and you spend some time undertaking structured training with a registered training provider.